 The CFPB began Consumer Response operations on July 21, 2011, by accepting consumer complaints about credit cards.
 The Bureau now accepts complaints about mortgages, bank accounts and services, student loans, vehicle and other consumer loans, credit reporting, money transfers, debt collection, payday loans, prepaid cards, additional nonbank products (including debt settlement services, credit repair services, and pawn and title loans), and digital currency.
+The CFPB continues to work toward expanding its complaint-handling capacity and plans to include other products and services.
 Consumers may also contact the CFPB with questions about other products and services.
 The Bureau answers questions and refers consumers to other regulators or additional resources as appropriate.